What Happens When an Ontario Court Drops Criminal Charges?

 No. When charges are dropped, there is no trial and no finding of guilt or innocence.
 The case ends because the Crown decides not to continue prosecution, not because the court ruled on the merits.

-No. Dropped charges do not result in a criminal conviction or criminal record.
+No. Dropped charges do not result in a criminal conviction or criminal record for that matter.
 However, police may retain internal arrest records, which can sometimes appear in enhanced background checks.

 In rare cases, yes.
 Charges may be reinstated if new evidence emerges or if the original withdrawal was procedural.
 Any reinstatement is subject to court scrutiny and to the principles of fairness.